w3c/wcag3/guidelines/groups/text-and-wording/text-appearance/text-style-readable-minimum.md

 title: Text style readable (minimum)
 ---

-The default/authored presentation of :term[text] meets the corresponding values for the :term[content]'s language, or, if the language is not listed in the table, of the language listed with the most similar orthography.
+The default/authored presentation of :term[text] :term[style property] meets the corresponding values for the :term[content]'s language, or, if the language is not listed in the table, of the language listed with the most similar orthography.

 <div class="issue" data-number="475"></div>